-- 1) The survey conducted in 2021 showed that three different areas of possible future activities could be developed: 1) Sharing of data and information regarding risk and threats, 2) Development of methodologies on information/risk assessment products, and 3) Training, Capacity Building and Awareness sessions on risk assessment.
-The following activities were implemented in 2022: - A joint document was drafted describing the risk assessment frameworks and the relevant support to Member States provided by each Agency.
-This document includes an overview of data and products available through the agencies and a comparative analysis of the risk methodologies and an experimental combination of risk assessment products. - 2) A joint mapping of risk related events and a new methodology on how to link those events was explored.
-However, due to the very different nature of data sets combined, it was d necessary to further discuss the development of such gy to avoid any possible misinterpretations of results.
+Objectives Outcomes Follow up of the survey to identify potential support to Member States authorities carrying out coast guard functions on cross-sector risk analysis/assessments needs: Tasks: Assessment of Member States' needs raised through 2021 dedicated survey.
+1) The survey conducted in 2021 showed that three different areas of possible future activities could be developed: 1) Sharing of data and information regarding risk and threats, 2) Development of methodologies on information/risk assessment products, and 3) Training, Capacity Building and Awareness sessions on risk assessment.
+The following activities were implemented in 2022: 2.
+Following result point 1, to develop potential related cross sectorial risk analysis/assessment methodologies to be used in different European sea basins and deliver a common report for specific areas and/or sea basins in coordination with TSC3 MMO project.
+A joint document was drafted describing the risk assessment frameworks and the relevant support to Member States provided by each Agency.
+This document includes an overview of data and products available through the agencies and a comparative analysis of the risk methodologies and an experimental combination of risk assessment products.
+A joint mapping of risk related events and a new methodology on how to link those events was explored.
+However, considered necessary to further discuss the development of such methodology to avoid any possible misinterpretations of results. -- --